pantheon-systems/documentation/source/content/guides/launch/08-launch-check.md

 ### Enable Object Cache

-Pantheon's [Redis object caching)](/redis) provides an alternative, drop-in caching backend for your website.
+Pantheon's [Object Cache)](/object-cache) provides an alternative, drop-in caching backend for your website.
 This removes caching work from the database, which is vital for scaling to a larger number of logged-in users.
 It also provides a number of other features for developers, including managing queues and custom caching.

 All paid plans except for a Basic plan can use Object Cache.

 ### Configure Caching